Travels with V

 Other nice towns to visit are the “capital” Agios Kirikos, and the more touristy Armenistis.
 Christos Raches in the mountains, close to the vineyards, and finally little Akamatra east of Evdilos.

-And the wheather in Ikaria, did we mention that?
+And the wheather in Icaria, did we mention that?
 Sun and 30 degrees celsius.
 Every day.

-And finally, som more impressions from lovely Ikaria:
+And finally, som more impressions from lovely Icaria:

 Resebloggar finns det gott om men vi har en lite annan tanke med våra berättelser.
 Vi vill främst beskriva våra upplevelser av udda platser, människorna vi möter och miljöer som är rätt annorlunda mot vad vi möter hemma.